OokTech/TW5-Bob/Configuration.md

     tiddlers from the server using the TWederBob plugin.
   - `pluginLibrary` if this is set to `yes` than the server will act as a plugin library. (you also have to set the `pluginsPath`, see above)
+- `logger` settings for the logger Bob uses
+  - `useFileLogging` set to `yes` to enable writing logs to files
+  - `fileLogLevel` set this to an integer from `0` to `4` to indicate how much logging you want in the log files. `0` is none, `4` is everything.
+  - `outputFolder` set to the folder name to use for the log files
+  - `outputBaseFileName` logs will use this as the base name
+  - `useSeparateErrorFile` set to `yes` if you want to have separte files for logs and error messages (stdout vs stderr)
+  - `outputErrorFileName` set this to the base file name to use for error log files
+  - `ignoreErrors` set this to `yes` to ignore logger errors (recommended!)
+  - `useBrowserLogging` set this to `yes` to have log messages sent to the browser
+  - `browserLogLevel` set this to an integer from `0` to `4` to indicate how much logging you want in the browser. `0` is none, `4` is everything.
+  - `useConsoleLogging` set this to `yes` to log output to the console
+  - `consoleLogLevel` set this to an integer from `0` to `4` to indicate how much logging you want in the console. `0` is none, `4` is everything.
+- `federation` settings for inter-server federation and connections
+  - `serverName` is the human readable name that the server uses to identify itself.
+It does not need to be unique, but having it be unique is less confusing.
+  - `mobile` set this to `yes` if the server isn't going to have the same url or ip address all the time.
+  - `enableChat` set this to `yes` to enable the federated chat server.
+- `acceptance` this is a setting for accepting that you will get no help if you do something that requires it to be set.
+These are things that are either insecure or have a very good chance of breaking your wiki.
+You will get no tech support if you do any of them.
+If you want to do it anyway than you need to give this the value `I Will Not Get Tech Support For This`.
+- `allowUnsafeMimeTypes` setting this to `true` lets you serve anything ignoring the mimeMap.
+This is a bad idea but it was consistently requested so you have to fill out the `acceptance` key and you will receive no support for any problems that arise.

 ''Note:'' Only changes to the `scripts` and `wikis` will be available without restarting the server.
 You still need to save the settings using the